gruntwork-io/terraform-kubernetes-helm/modules/k8s-tiller/README.md

   documentation](https://github.com/gruntwork-io/kubergrunt) for more information.

+## Why does this depend on an external tool?

+This module depends on an external tool ([`kubergrunt`](https://github.com/gruntwork-io/kubergrunt)) to drive the deployment of Tiller.
+We took this approach to solve the following requirements:

+- A way to generate TLS certificates for server and client auth.
+- A way to manage client certificates (granting and revoking access).
+- Avoid leaking sensitive information (e.g certificates) into the terraform state.
+- Be portable across platforms (Linux, Mac OSX, Windows).

+None of the existing solutions quite satisfied all our constraints.
+Additionally, many of the standard resources in the existing terraform providers leaked sensitive information into the terraform state.
+We reached the conclusion that Terraform may not be best suited for the purpose of TLS certificate management, and instead we should rely on a script.

+We considered a few scripting options, but ultimately landed on implementing the tool in Go.
+This is primarily for Go's strengths around cross compilation and portability, as well as its dependency management.
+Here are the alternatives we considered:

+- `bash` + `openssl`: While great for Unix scripting, does not support typical Windows environments.
+- `python`: While great on platform portability, version (python 2 vs 3) and dependency portability (installing dependencies requires a 3rd party tool and additional installation step) are weaker compared to Go.

 ## Differences with the helm provider based Tiller install

 There are a few enhancements in this module compared to setting up a Tiller install using [the `helm`